Electricity

 A few other things to consider in regards would be:

-- Do you have appliances plugged in that you aren’t using?
-This adds up and adds to your consumption.
+• Appliances – do you have appliances plugged in that you aren't using?
+Or ones that are malfunctioning?
+This consumption adds up.

 Our rates are regulated by the Alberta Utilities Commission (AUC) to ensure our rates are fair and reasonable.
 Our rates (tariffs) we charge are all approved by the AUC in an open, public process.

-I live on a farm and my bill is more than my neighbour’s farm just down the road - why?
+• I live in a rural area and my bill is more than my neighbour’s farm just down the road and my friend's house in an urban city.
+Why is this?

-Farm rates are partially calculated based on the amount of electricity you use, but are also affected by the breaker size installed at your site.
+Distribution and transmission rates can vary based on location.
+Farm rates are partially calculated based on the amount of electricity you use but are also affected by the breaker size installed at your site.

-My house has been here for 40 years, I must have paid for the capital cost of the power lines by now.
+• My house has been here for decades, have capital costs of the power lines been fully paid by now?

 Over the years you’ve probably paid the initial capital costs to install the power service; however, all electric facilities have ongoing capital costs.
 To maintain safe, reliable electricity, your power lines need to be upgraded and rebuilt as time goes on.
 It’s like financing a new car with a loan to be paid off over 12 years.
 By the time the loan is paid off, you’ll probably need to buy a new car or pay to upgrade the old one.

-Think of electricity like shopping online.
+Consider electricity to be like shopping online.
 You can buy your product from any number of suppliers.
 The supplier then uses a delivery company to distribute the product to you.
 Well, we distribute electricity.
 Energy retailers use the same distribution company in a service area because it would be impractical to build another set of power lines and facilities.

 In the regulated utility business, shareowners invest in building, upgrading and maintaining a reliable distribution system.
 The Alberta Utilities Commission regulates and approves the return they are allowed to make on that investment.
 There is no guaranteed profit.
 If we fail to earn the regulated rate of return, we can’t recover our losses.